Center for Care Delivery and Outcomes Research

-Expertise: Chaired by Hildi Hagedorn, PhD (CCDOR Core Investigator and Associate Professor Department of Psychiatry, University of Minnesota), the Implementation Core draws on the expertise of four experienced implementation scientists, including two prior QUERI Implementation Research Coordinators (Princess Osei-Bonsu, PhD, MSPH and Hildi Hagedorn, PhD), one prior QUERI Associate Director (Shannon Kehle-Forbes, PhD) and one former QUERI Director (Melissa Partin, PhD).
-Collectively these Core members have 50 years of experience in quality improvement, program evaluation, and implementation science, and, with their varied backgrounds in clinical psychology, behavioral epidemiology, public health, and population science, they bring a rich, interdisciplinary perspective to the training and consulting services they provide.
+Expertise: Chaired by Hildi Hagedorn, PhD (CCDOR Core Investigator and Associate Professor Department of Psychiatry, University of Minnesota), the Implementation Core draws on the expertise of three experienced implementation scientists, including two prior QUERI Implementation Research Coordinators (Princess Ackland, PhD LP, MSPH and Hildi Hagedorn, PhD) and one prior QUERI Associate Director (Shannon Kehle-Forbes, PhD).
+Collectively these Core members have 40 years of experience in quality improvement, program evaluation, and implementation science, and, with their varied backgrounds in clinical psychology, behavioral epidemiology, public health, and population science, they bring a rich, interdisciplinary perspective to the training and consulting services they provide.
 They have considerable experience successfully collaborating with partners in various branches of VA Operations.
 The breadth of expertise within the Implementation Core includes:

 • Implementation Intervention design

 • Survey, qualitative and mix methods

 • Formative, process, and summative evaluation design

 • Integrating process evaluation into randomized controlled trials

 • Evidence-based interventions